Chart Color Schemes

 Spring Mountain lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the area expected to increase by 6,439 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 38.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends predict exceptional growth for Spring Mountain (Qld) SA2, placing it in the top 10 percent of national statistical areas.
+By 2041, the area is expected to increase by 6,485 persons, reflecting a gain of 41.0% over the 17 years.

 Frequently Asked Questions - Population